 Employee Benefits In Permanent Roles

 These type of roles are associated with job security and having access to a structured working environment.
-This structure facilitates progression and career training, two of the main benefits that most of the employees are looking for, as they will be gaining experience inside the organisation and that can lead to new opportunities.
+This structure facilitates progression and career training, two of the main benefits that most of the employees are looking for.
+With this, they will be gaining experience inside the organisation and that can lead to new opportunities.

 Two of the most common advantages of a permanent role is parental leave and insurance.
-The first one is very important, as new parents can benefit from paid leave days as soon as they welcome a new baby.
-Of course, like the previous one, this is different in each country and company, so organisations adapt however they are required to.
-Insurance is seen as a very important benefit as employees can benefit from insurance policies like health, dental, vision, life, among others.
+The first one is very important as new parents can benefit from paid leave days.
+Of course, this is different in each country and company.
+Organisations adapt however they are required to.
+Insurance is seen as a very important benefit.
+For instance, employees can benefit from insurance policies like health, dental, vision, life, among others.
 Some companies raise the bar by making this insurance available for the other employees’ family members, allowing them to cover their spouse and children.

-Employers can also offer the access to a pension scheme, which is a pension plan for all employees set by the organisation and where the employer makes payments on behalf of the employee.
-Some companies contribute with a specific percentage and other allow the employees to contribute with the same or a higher percentage of their salary.
+Employers can also offer access to a pension scheme.
+Here, the employer makes payments on behalf of the employee.
+Some companies contribute with a specific percentage.
+Others allow the employees to contribute with the same or a higher percentage of their salary.
 This allows employees to save some money for their retirement, as retirement pensions policies are always changing.

 Employee Benefits In Contract Roles

-Contractor employees can work across all industries and are mainly seen as specialised experts that meet fluctuating demands.
-This allows them to have more flexibility of their work and to have a better control of their future career development.
+Contractor employees can work across all industries.
+Contract workers are mainly seen as specialised experts that meet fluctuating demands.
+This allows them to have more flexibility in their work and to have better control of their future career development.

-Because they are seen as specialised experts and sometimes given to the high demand for their work, contract employees can agree on high daily rates, that allows them to receive more than if they were in a permanent role.
+A contractor employee is seen as an expert and can, sometimes, agree on high daily rates.
+This allows them to receive more than if they were in a permanent role.

 Unlike permanent roles, by being a contract worker you may avail of a greater degree of flexibility.
-It always depends on the company, but usually, contractors may control their working hours and duties, making sure that they adapt them to their personal schedule.
+It always depends on the company, but usually, contractors may control their working hours and duties.
+Therefore, making sure that they adapt them to their personal schedule.